 6. Different shapes of lips and mouths on the same face

-Knowing that we can vary the size of the mouth and lips, it is interesting to try different modifications on the same character, to see which one fits better.
+Knowing that we can vary the size of the mouth and lips, it is interesting to try different styles on the same character, to see which one fits better.

-Take into account which areas of the mouth must be modified to represent one expression or another; to convey joy, the corners rise, to convey sadness, we draw them lower than usual.
-To convey anger, we show an open mouth (screaming) complete with teeth and gums.
+Take into account which areas of the mouth must be modified to represent one expression or another.
+To convey joy, the corners rise, to convey sadness, we draw them lower than usual.
+For this reason to convey anger, we show an open mouth (screaming) complete with teeth and gums.

 The lips can help transmit different expressions and emotions: challenging, fearful, sensual, etc. The next image shows some examples of expressive mouths and lips:

-8. Different styles to draw mouths and lips
+8. Draw mouths and lips in different styles

 Check out the link below!